jyellick/obc-docs/protocol-spec.md

 In the case of access control that is not user-specific, but rather only requires, e.g., affiliation with a specific institution, there is no need to acquire TCerts of intended authorized invokers for incorporation into an ACL.
 This case easily lends itself to protecting against traffic analysis by having users present a different TCert each time, as long as each such TCert carries the appropriate access criterion/criteria, such as institution affiliation specified by the referenced deployment transaction.

-_TODO: add figure to illustrate the two cases above as in the two examples below._

 **Example 1:**

 Invocation Transaction: TCert<sub>new</sub>, Sign<sup>1</sup>(Ciphertext Transaction), Ciphertext Transaction